-Since the City receives its own HOME allocation, HHFDC has elected to distribute the State's HOME funds in the counties of Hawaii, Kauai, and Maui on an annual rotating basis.
-HOME funds will be utilized to address priority needs and objectives identified in the State's ConPlan.
-The counties of Hawaii, Kauai, and Maui have assigned a high priority to housing for all types of households with incomes earning 80% of the AMI or below.
+Since the City receives its own HOME allocation, HHFDC has elected to distribute HOME funds to either Hawaii, Kauai, or Maui county on an annually rotating basis.
+HOME funds will be utilized to address priority needs and objectives identified in the ConPlan.
+Hawaii, Kauai, and Maui counties have assigned a high priority to housing for all types of households with maximum incomes at 80% of the AMI or below.
 Such priorities include activities that expand or preserve the supply of safe, decent, and affordable rental housing, particularly rental housing for very low- and low-income families and special needs populations, including tenant based rental assistance.
 Priorities also include the provision of homeownership opportunities through the new construction or acquisition and/or rehabilitation of housing for first-time homebuyers, county homebuyer loan programs, and homebuyer education.

-In past years, HHFDC distributed its HTF funds to the three neighbor island counties and the City.
-The use of HTF funds were focused on affordable rental housing for extremely low-income families earning incomes at or below 30% of the AMI.
+In past years, HHFDC distributed HTF funds to the City and one of three counties.
+The use of HTF funds was focused on affordable rental housing for extremely low-income families earning maximum incomes at or below 30% of the AMI.
 After retention of administrative funds, HHFDC designated one-half of the annual HTF allocation for the City, where the greatest need existed and continues to exist for affordable rental housing.
-The other half was rotated between the counties of Hawaii, Kauai, and Maui, on the same rotation as the HOME funds.
-Since the City does not plan to resume administration of the HTF program in PY2024, the County of Hawaii will receive the entire allocation of HTF.
+The other half was rotated among Hawaii, Kauai, and Maui counties on the same rotation as the HOME funds.
+Since the City does not plan to resume administration of the HTF program in PY2024, Hawaii County will receive the entire allocation of HTF.

-Maui AIDS Foundation (MAF) is the HOPWA project sponsor/lead agency and will provide administrative management and accountability for the agencies which comprise the Neighbor Island HIV/AIDS Coalition (NIHAC) for Maui, Kauai, and Hawaii Counties.
+Maui AIDS Foundation (MAF) is the HOPWA project sponsor/lead agency and will provide administrative management and accountability for the agencies which comprise the Neighbor Island HIV/AIDS Coalition (NIHAC) for Maui, Kauai, and Hawaii counties.
 HOPWA funds were distributed equitably throughout the counties based on geographic need, unmet needs, and acuity levels of individuals/households.